 All types of invoices (including paper, PDF, fax, EDI, XML, and email) can be automatically captured through automation.
-Touchless processing for most invoices through capture, matching and approval means that only exceptions need to be handled by AP team members.
+Touchless processing for most invoices through capture, matching, and approval, results in the AP team only handling exceptions.
 Problems such as duplicate invoices, missing PO numbers, and unregistered vendors are stopped at source before they cause bigger problems and more work downstream.

 Automated matching of POs, invoices, and goods received notes eliminates manual paper-based processing.
 Technologies such as Optical Character Recognition (OCR) typically result in the straight-through processing of up to 80% of all invoices.